Fălticeni: History

 The earliest written mention of the village Folticeni is from March 1490, and the second from March 1554, when Moldavian Prince Alexandru Lăpuşneanu awarded the estate and the village bearing the aforesaid name to Moldovița Monastery.

 Fălticeni was first mentioned as an urban settlement in August 1780 as Târgul Șoldănești (Șoldănești Market), after the name of a local boyar's estate, in a document issued by the chancellery of Prince Constantin Moruzi.
 In March 1826, an edict issued by Prince Ioan Sturdza changed the name of the town to Fălticeni.

 Fălticeni was bombed by the Bolsheviks during World War I.

-Between 1929 and 1950 Fălticeni was the capital of former Baia County.
-From 1950 to present the city is part of Suceava County.
+Before World War I, Fălticeni was the capital of the Romanian Old Kingdom’s Suceava County.
+After the Union of Bukovina with Romania and an administrative reform from 1925, Fălticeni became the capital of Baia County, remaining as such until 1950.
+Since the revival of counties in 1968, the city has been part of Suceava County.

-In the year 1921 the Faltishan (Yiddish for Fălticeni) Hasidic dynasty was founded in Fălticeni, by Rabbi Eluzar Twersky, a scion of the Skver Hasidic sect, and part of the prestigious royal Hasidic Twersky family.
+In 1921 the Faltishan (Yiddish for Fălticeni) Hasidic dynasty was founded in Fălticeni, by Rabbi Eluzar Twersky, a scion of the Skver Hasidic sect, and part of the prestigious royal Hasidic Twersky family.
 Today they are Jewish communities in Brooklyn, New York carrying on the name Faltishan, led by Rabbi Twersky's descendants.
+The Jewish community of Falticeni, unlike those in the other urban communities in the present-day Suceava County, was not deported to Transnistria.

 Demographics

 Fălticeni reached its peak population in 1992, when almost 33,000 people were living within the city limits.
 As of 2016, the town of Fălticeni was the third largest urban settlement in Suceava County, after the county capital, Suceava, and the town of Rădăuți.

 According to the 2011 census data, 24,619 inhabitants lived in Fălticeni, a decrease from the figure recorded at the 2002 census, when the city had a population of 29,787 inhabitants.
-In 2011, of the city total population, 98.15% were ethnic Romanians, 0.76% Roma, 0.75% Russians (including Lipovans), 0.07% Hungarians, 0.04% Germans (Regat Germans), 0.02% Ukrainians, and 0.01% Poles.
+In 2011, of the city total population, 98.15% were ethnic Romanians, 0.76% Roma, 0.75% Russians (including Lipovans), 0.07% Hungarians, 0.04% Germans (namely, Regat Germans), 0.02% Ukrainians, and 0.01% Poles.

+At the 2021 census, the city had a population of 23,902; of those, 85.26% were Romanians and 1.51% Roma.